-Climate change is arguably the greatest threat to civilization as we know it.
-While many actions can still be taken to reduce greenhouse gas emissions and reduce the overall severity of the impacts of climate change, the scientific evidence shows that we will inevitably experience a warming planet over the next centuries, and with it we will experience a rapidly shifting social-ecological system.
-Thus human beings must adapt to an unpredictable environmental future.
-I study how we make choices about these adaptations, what stimulates adaptation, and how the costs and benefits of adaptation to climate change are distributed through society.
-To structure my research and analyze my data, I employ my training as a political ecologist, a synthetic and interdisciplinary framework combining insights from political economy, cultural anthropology, sociology, and critical theory.
+Climate change is arguably the greatest threat to civilization as we know it, and human societies must adapt to an unpredictable environmental future.
+In the broadest sense, I study how we make choices about these adaptations, what stimulates adaptation, and how the costs and benefits of adaptation to climate change are distributed through society, particularly along axes of social difference.
+To structure my research and analyze my data, I employ my training as a political ecologist, an approach which uses a synthetic and interdisciplinary framework combining insights from political economy, cultural anthropology, sociology, and critical theory.

 My current investigations focus on two particular areas, and aim to make an intervention in both the current literature and attendant policy debates: